Who is eligible for a county bus pass through the Hawai‘i State Department of Education’s EXPRESS program?

 How many rides does the county bus pass include?

 The monthly passes include unlimited rides per month.

 How will the bus passes be distributed?

-Kaua‘i - Bus passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the 1st of the following month.
+Kaua‘i: Bus passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the first of the following month.

-Maui - Monthly passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the 1st of the following month.
+Maui: Monthly passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the first of the following month.

-Hawai‘i Island - Monthly passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the 1st of the following month.
+Hawai‘i Island: Monthly passes will be distributed as they become available by the county public transit office and will be distributed to the school(s) prior to the first of the following month.
 Please note that public transit service, Hele-On, is already a free fare service that can be utilized at any time without a HIDOE issued pass.

 What if my county bus pass is lost, stolen or damaged?